-The God difficulty level may seem to be easier that Expert, Superman, or Alien, because it has a lower number of mines per field.
-However, the game board in God difficulty is so large that the game takes much more time to complete and you are much more likely to make a mistake during that time than with a lower difficulty setting.
+The God difficulty level may seem easier than Expert, Superman, or Alien because it has fewer mines per field.
+However, the game board in God is so large that the game takes much more time to complete; hence, you are much more likely to make a mistake than with a lower difficulty setting.

 Game Mode – there are three game modes available:

 - Fully Random – locations of mines depend only on the game number and difficulty level.
 As a result, you can die with your first click if you uncover a field with a mine.

 - First Try Safe – here, your first click always uncovers an empty field and opens a larger area without risk of immediate death.

 - Pure Intellect – the games in this mode are always solvable (winnable).
 It means that only logical thinking is required to solve the game, and you never have to guess.
 To create a solvable board, the game places the bombs randomly and then tries to quickly solve it using the optimized Tank Algorithm.
 If the game cannot be solved, it is discarded, mines are reshuffled, and the Tank Algorithm runs again until a board that can be solved is found.
 Fortunately, the Tank Algorithm can solve any solvable game because, at its core, it boils down to checking all possible combinations of where mines might be located.
 Therefore, there is no risk that only “easy” games will result from this procedure.
 On the other hand, solving large game boards using the Tank Algorithm is not always possible because of the computation required.
 What can be done for small boards in a split second without the player noticing, for huge boards can surpass the time limit.
 For this reason, this game mode is not always available.